stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.saving/xamlflowsaveoptions/xamlflowsaveoptions/_index.md

 ---
+title: Aspose::Words::Saving::XamlFlowSaveOptions::XamlFlowSaveOptions constructor
-title: XamlFlowSaveOptions
+linktitle: XamlFlowSaveOptions
 second_title: Aspose.Words for C++ API Reference
-description: Initializes a new instance of this class that can be used to save a document in the XamlFlow format.
+description: Aspose::Words::Saving::XamlFlowSaveOptions::XamlFlowSaveOptions constructor.
+Initializes a new instance of this class that can be used to save a document in the XamlFlow format in C++.
 type: docs
 weight: 1
 url: /cpp/aspose.words.saving/xamlflowsaveoptions/xamlflowsaveoptions/